 TS ~ Turn right on the road bed and go 20 yards.
 Look for the

-SW ~ The water source is the spring crossings at mile 5.1 (south),
+SW ~ The water source is the spring crossing at mile 5.1 (south),

 HISTORY ~ This is one of the three shelters built by the FS in

 HISTORY ~ A picnic table was built here by friends of Oakey

 6.8 ~ SPRING CROSSING ~ SW

-7.9 ~ CHIEF LADIGA RAIL TRAIL ~ CLT MILE 7.0 ~ LC, RW, HS ~ 767'
+7.9 ~ CHIEF LADIGA RAIL TRAIL ~ CLT MILE 7.0 ~ CS, LC,

 The Pinhoti turns right on the Ladiga Trail.